 You use a GPS-tracking application that can record your movement, and can export the GPS-data to an GPX file.
 Many application can do this, if you already have an application installed check if, and how, you can export your data using your GPS application.
 You decide when, and for how long you want to record.
 We encourage you to send more than one recording if you want, no limit for how many, length or duration is set.
 Feel free to do the recording in your own preferred way.
 When you have recorded, and exported you simply email us the GPX-file at firstname.lastname@example.org

 When do you need my file?

-To add the file to the sound-art-work for the Nordic Summer University summer sessions 2020 as part of Tracing the Spirit – NSU 70th Anniversary. we need your file by latest 31st of July.
+Tracks in an ongoing project that was launched and first presented as a sound-art-work for the Nordic Summer University summer sessions 2020 as part of Tracing the Spirit – NSU 70th Anniversary.
+We continue to gather data for new compositions.